defactor-com/ui-kit/README.md

 ## Contributing

 To contribute, please run `yarn changeset` to make a request to improve the version

+If the PR is approved, the next release package is automatically created.

 Please report bugs big and small by [opening an issue](https://github.com/defactor-com/ui-kit/issues)